pathwaycom/llm-app/CONTRIBUTING.md

 ## Contributing Code

-We are eager to build Pathway together with the community and are excited to have you here!
+We are eager to build the Pathway Live Data Framework together with the community and are excited to have you here!

 Important: Before you contribute any changes to our repositories (make a Pull Request) please get in touch with us and explain what you want to work on.
 You can do so by filing an issue, or asking us on Discord.
 That way you can get coding advice and speedier reviews.
 If you start to work on an issue before hearing back from a Pathway core team engineer there is a chance that we will not be able to accept your changes - something we all want to avoid!